(Diatomaceous earth is also known as DE, diatomite, kieselguhr or kieselgur.)

 The costs of DE depend on the amount needed and on the manufacturer.

-It is not cheap: Price and more information on Amazon.
+It is not cheap: Check prices on Amazon.

 Normally, DE products are used in animal husbandry.